KristofferHebert/phaser-express/README.md

 ## Phaser HTML5 Game - powered by Express

 Collect Green potions to move faster.
 Yellow and Red potions will slow you down.
-Gain the highest score possible in 1 minute.
-Compete for highest score on leaderboard.
+Aim for the highest score possible in 1 minute.
+Compete for highest score on the leaderboard.

 ## Current Developer
 - Kristoffer Hebert